Vulcalien/vulcalien.github.io/content/blog/jeanneville/index.md

      style="width: 100%">
 </center>

-In a Minecraft world in which I used to play there is a village called *Jeanneville*.
+In a Minecraft world in which I used to play, there is a village called *Jeanneville*.
 Looking over that village and the nearby plains is a castle, the *castle of Jeanneville*.